-Used by El Chavo when someone clarifies wha he is trying to express.
+Used by El Chavo when someone clarifies what he is trying to express.
 Means “Yes, that’s right”

 Surprise expression just like Wow!

-Even though there were Mexican expressions and words used on the show, it was very easy to follow.
-If you have not seen El Chavo del 8, I highly recommend you to watch some episodes on YouTube if can’t find it on your cable listing.
-There are also very good DVD collections available online, I know that you will love it!
+Even though there were Mexican expressions and words used on the show, it was easy to follow.
+If you have not seen El Chavo del 8, I highly recommend you watch some episodes on YouTube if you can’t find it on your cable listing.
+There are also DVD collections available online, I know that you will love it!